AzMaxH/AzBicep/README.md

-# Bicep Modules Collection
+# Az Bicep Modules Collection

-Welcome to the **Bicep Modules Collection** repository.
+Welcome to the **Az Bicep Modules Collection** repository.
 This repository contains a collection of open-source [Bicep](https://github.com/Azure/bicep) modules designed to simplify and automate Azure infrastructure deployment.
 These modules are publicly available and licensed under the **GNU General Public License v3.0**.

 ## Purpose